RN255/mern-jobs-site/README.md

 ## Project Name: ESL Gateway (MERN stack)

-A website for beginners to learn Chinese conversation.
+A job's board for ESL jobs.
 Created using mern and hosted (briefly) on IONOS and render.
 The website was not commercially successful so it's been taken offline.

 ## Screenshots
 ![Dan Dan Chinese screenshot](https://github.com/RN255/mern-jobs-site/blob/master/front-end/src/assets/eslGatewayScreenshot.jpg)